 In this zone, you mostly train your endurance.
 You increase the number of blood vessels around the muscles, so the oxygen supply is better and improves the muscle cells’ ability to use fat as fuel.

-If you are well-trained, training in this brutal zone can improve your fitness.
-You push the heart to the maximum so that it gets bigger and stronger, your oxygen uptake increases and you can maintain a higher maximum speed.
+In this zone, you are giving it all you’ve got – and a little more.
+If you are well-trained, this brutal zone can improve your fitness.
+You push the heart close to the maximum so that it gets bigger and stronger, your oxygen uptake increases and you can maintain a higher maximum speed.

 Here’s how it feels: You’re being pushed to the limit.
 You gasp for breath and can’t talk.
 You can only train for a few minutes in this zone.